kevin940726/puppeteer-testing-library/README.md

 await expect(elementHandle).toBeVisible();
 ```

 #### `toHaveFocus()`

-Test if the element has focus, i.e. `document.activeElement`.
+Test if the element has focus, i.e. if it is the `document.activeElement`.

 ```js
 await expect(elementHandle).toHaveFocus();